tc39/proposal-temporal/docs/balancing.md

 # Duration Balancing

 With most types in Temporal, each unit has a natural maximum.
-For example, there is no such time as 11:87, so when creating a `Temporal.Time` from 11:87 the time is either clipped to 11:59 ("constrain" mode) or an exception is thrown ("reject" mode).
+For example, there is no such time as 11:87, so when creating a `Temporal.PlainTime` from 11:87 the time is either clipped to 11:59 ("constrain" mode) or an exception is thrown ("reject" mode).

 With [`Temporal.Duration`](./duration.md), however, maximums are less clear-cut.
 Take, for example, a duration of 100 seconds: `Temporal.Duration.from({ seconds: 100 })`.